Femfus/light-button/README.md

 # Dark Mode Toggle

-## About
   - this is a simple project i made becuase i was board

 ## Files
 - `index.html`: Main HTML structure for the dark mode toggle and FPS display.